furkansezer/furkansezer/README.md

 - 👀 I’m interested in operations research and data science.
 (I am open to summer internship offers).
 - 🌱 I’m currently learning big data analytics on Coursera (I am on the 5th course titled 'Graph Analytics').
 - 💞️ I’m looking to collaborate on research projects
-- 📫 How to reach me via LinkedIn or e-mail.
+- 📫 You can reach me via LinkedIn or e-mail.

 Email: furkanszr@yahoo.com
 LinkedIn: https://www.linkedin.com/in/furkansezer/